-At King Edward VI these values are reinforced regularly and in the following ways:
+At King Edward VI School British Values are reinforced regularly and in the following ways:

 Students at King Edward VI have many opportunities for their voices to be heard.
 We have a school council which meets regularly to discuss issues raised in year council meetings.
 The council has its own budget and is able to genuinely effect change within the school.
 Council members for each year group are voted in by their peers.